GayathriVis/GayathriVis/README.md

 - 👋 Hi, I’m Gayathri Viswanath.
-I am a PhD student at Stockholm University's Department of Astronomy.
+I am a researcher at Stockholm University's Department of Astronomy.
-- 👀 My interests in the field are Exoplanet science, AGNs and YSOs.
+- 👀 My research in Astronomy focuses on Exoplanet detection and characterisation.
+I use high-contrast tools like adaptive optics, coronagraphy and echelle spectrographs to investigate young planets that are undergoing formation, in an attempt to understand the phenomenon of sub-stellar formation.
-- 🌱 I’m currently working on the detection of exoplanets via High Contrast Imaging and their characterization via High Contrast Spectroscopy.
+- 🌱 I’m currently working with ground-based observations from the high-resolution spectrograph UVES at the Very Large Telescope (VLT) in Chile, to study the process of gas accretion in the final stages of the formation of gas giant planets.
-- 📫 How to reach me : gayathri.viswanath@astro.su.se
+- 📫 How to reach me : gayathri.viswanath@astro.su.se (or) gayathri.viswanath.25@gmail.com

 <!---
 GayathriVis/GayathriVis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.